jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 How well are the relation between types shown in symbol.
 Well, you see the containment relations better than ever.

 But how do the relations between classes show?
 Each circle or octagon expresses a relation class.
 Its class target is the class.
 You can recognize the class of the target by the class name of the relation class symbol.
-Class splines show the Structure Relations.
+Class lines show the Structure Relations.

 Ok, to recap: most things can be mutually exchangeable between Symbol and Structure.
 There are two tacky points though: giving the Symbol code an encapsulation structure and plurality in symbol.
 An octagon might express that an object is plural.
 The encapsulation is derived from the reference structure using the mutual parent method.
 Some advantage symbol adds to Structure then, are encapsulation and also object relations.
 In structure code, it’s hard to view object relations.